 - Authorizing the study.
 Within the transportation management area, an EIS or EA is included in the TIP if federal, state, or RTD funds are being used.
 EISs or EAs, regardless of funding source, are listed in the informational section of the Unified Planning Work Program. - Pre-study activities.
-The applicant provides a draft work scope for a specific EIS or EA directly to the other MOA-MPA partners at a time no later than the release of the consultant solicitation for work.
-The MOA-MPA partners review that draft and provide timely comments.
-Issues are worked out between the applicant and the MOA-MPA partner agencies before the consultant work scope is finalized.
+The applicant provides a draft work scope for a specific EIS or EA directly to the other MOA MPA partners at a time no later than the release of the consultant solicitation for work.
+The MOA MPA partners review that draft and provide timely comments.
+Issues Areas of concern are worked out between the applicant and the MOA-MPA partner agencies before the consultant work scope is finalized.
 As part of this review, the MOA-MPA partners confirm which of the following relationship requirements the study needs to meet.
-The relationship requirements are considered to be standard for all EISs, but for EAs the determination is made on a case-by-case basis cooperatively between the MOA-MPA partners and applicant at the Agency Coordination Team. - Early review of regional planning process linkages and consistency - Purpose and need.
-As the NEPA study is developing a draft purpose and need statement during scoping, DRCOG is customarily asked to provide review comments from the
+The relationship requirements are considered to be standard for all EISs, but for EAs the determination is made on a case-by-case basis cooperatively